Why You Should Start Legacy Planning Today

-For a long time, my financial objective associated with my children was to be able to pay for college for them.
-With my youngest child a couple semesters away from graduating from university, that goal is nearly met.
+For a long time, my priority financial objective associated with my children was to be able to pay for college for them.
+With my youngest child graduating this month from NYU, that goal is met.

 Now I’m looking ahead and thinking bigger and longer term.

 I’m looking at which investments I own that could perhaps be transferred now to my children and grandchildren.

 And I’m considering new investments giving priority to their estate-planning implications and upsides.

 In Miami earlier this year, Kathleen and I met with an asset- and estate-planning attorney.
 What are our goals, he wanted to know.

 Kathleen and I have worked hard over the past three decades and we’ve been very fortunate.
 As we push into a next stage of our lives, we wonder ourselves… what are our goals now?

 We’d like what we’ve managed to build and whatever we’re able to create between now and when we die to remain intact.